chriswillsflannery/HTML-CSS-Upskill/3-CSS/README.md

 ## How does the browser handle css ?

-- Each broser has a rendering engine, which is the part of the browser that handles HTML + CSS.
+- Each browser has a rendering engine, which is the part of the browser that handles HTML + CSS.
 It turns the HTML and CSS files into pixels on the screen.
 Ex.
 Chrome -> Blink, Safari -> Webkit

 - Each browser handles CSS styles in a different way.
 When the browser receives an HTML document, it will parse it and request additional linked resources (link an external stylesheet).